One DnD 2025 Class and Subclass Tier List Breakdown

 5th Level Spells (Level 9) – D+ Tier – I’m not really a fan of either spell, but it’s not like they’re unusable.

 Fungal Body (Level 14) – C Tier – This is a lot of status immunities which is neat, but it’s hard to say how often this is going to come up.
 It really depends on what monsters your DM throws at you.
+Immunity to critical hits is a super weird line of text, but I’m definitely interested in that as critical hits are not just a threat to your health, but for breaking concentration on your spells.

 Stars